On the Picard group of the stable module category for infinite groups: Some Computations

-\begin{theorem} Let $G$ be an amalgam group and $\mathcal{T}\to \textrm{Gps}$ be its associated triangle of groups.
-Then we have an exact sequence of abelian groups where $f$ is the composition of the Picard space functor and the stable module $\infty$-category functor corresponding to the triangle of groups $\mathcal{T}\to \textrm{Gps}$.
-Moreover, if $p$ divides the order of the face group, then the map is an isomorphism. \end{theorem}
+\begin{corollary} Let $G$ be an amalgam group with trivial face group and $\mathcal{T}\to \textrm{Gps}$ be its associated triangle of groups.
+Then we have an exact sequence of abelian groups where $f$ is the composition of the Picard space functor and the stable module $\infty$-category functor corresponding to the triangle of groups $\mathcal{T}\to \textrm{Gps}$. \end{corollary}